Barq's: History

 In 1976, the Biloxi Barq's Company was purchased from the third generation of Barq family members by John Oudt and John Koerner.
 An aggressive television campaign was developed based on the "Barq's Got Sparks" theme.
 Their plans to market the brand nationally were complicated by the existence of the Louisiana-based Barq's companies which were owned and operated by Robinson's heirs.

 There were extended legal conflicts over the rights and ownership of the trademarks for Barq's, Barq's Sr. and Barq's Root Beer.
 The legal battle went all the way to the United States Court of Appeals, 5th Circuit, which ruled in favor of the Robinson heirs.
 The last family-held Louisiana Barq's was sold by Robinson's heirs to Coca-Cola in 2000.

-In 1990, Barq's partnered with the Pick N Save grocery store in Dekalb, Illinois to create the World's Largest Root Beer Float.
-It was mixed in an above ground swimming pool in the parking lot and consisted of 1,500 gallons of Barq's root beer and 1,000 gallons of vanilla ice cream.
+The world's largest root beer float was created in 1990, when Barq's Root Beer cooperated with a Pick N Save grocery store in Dekalb, Illinois by mixing 1500 USgal of Barq’s root beer with 1000 USgal of vanilla ice cream in an above-ground swimming pool.

+In the early 1990s, Barq's sought to use current events in their marketing.
+In 1991, they attached coupons to 3-D glasses distributed at screenings of Freddy's Dead: The Final Nightmare.
+In 1992, Barq's utilized the fall of the Soviet Union in a marketing campaign.
+The company spent between approximately $2.5 to $3 million promoting a "Soviet Union Going Out of Business Sale," where customers could exchange proof of purchase items for memorabilia.
+In 1994, they utilized publicity surrounding the murder trial of O. J. Simpson to run a sweepstakes where customers could "match the DNA" from a scratchcard to win a trip to Ixtapa and "Get Out of the Country."
 Since 1995, Barq's has marketed with the slogan "Barq's has bite!"
 Television ads would typically feature a Barq's salesman (played by Nick Swardson) going door-to-door to tell people, "Barq's has bite" at which point the subjects would take a sip and have an energetic reaction.